 The Royal Mile is the most famous street in Edinburgh and attracts millions of visitors each year.
 The cobbled street leads to Edinburgh Castle at the top, situated on the volcanic Castle Rock and overlooking Princes Street Gardens and the city centre.
 At the other end, visitors will find Holyrood Palace and the Scottish Parliament, leading into Holyrood Park.
 Within Holyrood Park is Arthur's Seat, the volcanic crags and hilltop that also dominate the city skyline.

 There are many historic points of interest on Edinburgh’s Royal Mile.
 Many of the city’s most famous attractions are located here, such as the Scotch Whisky Experience, Mary King’s Close and St Giles Cathedral.
 There are also many hidden gems.
 Every winding alley and stairway has its own story.
 A blend of historical restaurants and bars are mixed in with modern cafes and coffee shops, plus dozens of souvenir shops.

 Festival time on the Royal Mile

 During the month of August, Edinburgh’s Old Town is transformed into a stage for performers of the Edinburgh Fringe Festival.
-In addition to this, the Hub, located near the Radisson Blu Hotel, Edinburgh, becomes the booking office for Edinburgh International Festival.
+In addition to this, the Hub, located near the Radisson Blu Hotel, Edinburgh, becomes the booking office for the Edinburgh International Festival.

 Royal Mile Accommodation

 Visitors looking for a hotel on Edinburgh’s historic Royal Mile will not be disappointed in the Radisson Blu Hotel, Edinburgh.
-After a busy day of exploring the Old Town and its many attractions, return to the hotel and indulge in four star services, such as the fitness facilities at Pace Health Club.
+After a busy day of exploring the Old Town and its many attractions, return to the hotel and indulge in 4-star services, such as the fitness facilities at Pace Health Club.